Neat parcels of fabric with crispy paper labels browned with age.

 After buying a boro scarf at a Tokyo flea market I wanted to learn more about the scruffy, stylish fabric.
-I pulled at a loose thread and unraveled an interesting tale going back hundreds of years.
+This lead to the unravelling of an interesting tale going back hundreds of years.

 Boro was born of forgotten values of ‘mottainai’ or ‘too good to waste’.
 An idea dangerously lacking in the modern consumer lifestyle.